element-hq/element-web/README.md

    * __[P-High](https://github.com/vector-im/element-web/labels/P-High):__ Affects most users regularly or impacts most users' first experience (e.g. registration)
    * __[P-Medium](https://github.com/vector-im/element-web/labels/P-Medium):__ Affects some users regularly or most users rarely
    * __[P-Low](https://github.com/vector-im/element-web/labels/P-Low):__ Most users are unlikely to come across this or it is a corner case

-   This label may also be used for other types of issue.
+   This label may also be used for other types of issues.

 4. __Area__ — Most issues are assigned one or several "areas" using one of the many `A-` prefixed labels, e.g. `A-Composer` or `A-Spaces`.
 Each area label